ScottSoren/EC_MS/README.rst

 Project Information
 ===================

+This is a pre-alpha version, so it is buggy.
+Please log issues on `github <https://github.com/ScottSoren/EC_MS/>`_ to help me improve it.

-If you have questions or if you'd like to contribute, please log issues on `github <https://github.com/ScottSoren/EC_MS/>`_ or write to me.
+If you have questions or if you'd like to contribute, please write to me.